Careers360 Logo

 Answer:

-1. Thallophyta- It includes primitive life forms of a plant which have simple plant body.
+1. Thallophyta- It includes primitive life forms of a plant which have a simple plant body.
 E.g., Ulothrix, Spirogyra, Cladophara

 3. Pteridophyta- These vascular plants reproduce using spores.